hivedb/docs/tutorials/dark_mode_switch.md

 # Dark Mode Switch tutorial

 In this tutorial we will build a super simple app.
 It will have a single switch which can toggle between dark mode and light mode.
-We will use Hive to persist the choice.
+We will use Hive to persist the switch state.

 Below you can find the final code and test the app.
 (Refresh this page to test persistence)